Every small business owner wants more sales.

-But once you dip your toes in, you’ll see firsthand how your blog content can do all the selling without you having to lift a finger.
+But once you dip your toes in, you’ll see the amazing benefits of blogging and how your blog articles can do all the selling without you having to lift a finger.

 Small business blogging can help you attract your target audience 24/7 and generate more leads that end up buying from you, every single month.

 Here are a few more stats to help you understand the power of small business blogging:

 - Small businesses that blog generate 126% more leads

 - 61% of the US. consumers have bought something on the web, especially on online businesses, because of a blog post